Extended Time Accommodation

 Students should request extended time only if their disability causes them to work more slowly than other students.
 If a student is usually able to complete school-based tests in the allotted time, or if the student’s inability to complete tests is not related to a disability, then extended time should not be requested.

 In some cases, accommodations other than extended time may be more appropriate to accommodate a student's disability.
 Here are examples:

 - Students who write slowly may request an enlarged (large-block) answer sheet.
 This answer sheet enables students to mark the response with an “X” instead of requiring them to fill in bubbles.

 - Some students with ADHD find that the accommodation of a small group setting helps to reduce distractions.

 - Students with medical conditions, such as diabetes, may need extra breaks instead of extended time.
 Break time does not count as testing time.
 (The clock stops during the break.)

-Extended time does not entitle a student to extra or extended breaks, or to have listening questions on foreign language tests repeated.
-These are separate accommodations that must be requested.
+Extended time does not entitle a student to have listening questions on foreign language tests repeated.
+This is a separate accommodation that must be requested.
 See a list of other testing accommodations provided by the College Board.